 The Mekong Express from Ho Chi Minh City to Phnom Penh bus was one of the more spacious buses we travelled on, and it also had A/C. They provided a small breakfast of a sugar cake and a pizza bun too.
 During the drive they put on an English movie, and the wifi actually worked!
 We hit the Cambodian border within 2 hours, left our luggage on the bus and were led into the border building.
 We basically just waited in a group of people while our bus driver got our visas processed (they had collected our passports earlier), and then called out our names.
 Make sure to listen carefully as they will often mispronounce your name.
 You get your passport back, get back on the bus and drive 20 seconds to the Cambodian side.
 Then you get off again, go inside to get your passport stamped, and get back onto the bus.
 Two minutes later we stopped at a cafe for lunch, they accept both US dollars and Vietnamese dong.
 We rolled into the Phnom Penh bus station at 3:30pm, which will drop you off east of Olympic Stadium near Preah Monivong Blvd.
 We walked about 20 mins to our hostel.
 We would definitely recommend travelling with this company!

-Now that you know how to get in and out, check out our Vietnam post for the best places to see!
+Now that you know how to get in and out, check out our Top Places to See in Vietnam post here!